julia-pfarr/workshop_webdesign/docs/installing.md

     - syntax highlighting for multiple languages (which we will need)
     - displaying multiple files next to each other (we will need to modify content in multiple files simultaneously)
     - preview for rendered markdown-files (which we will work with to design the content)
-4. (optional but highly recommended) ...
-[Git] installed and cofigured on your local computer.
+4. [Git] installed and configured on your local computer.